-Students who have studied for an undergraduate and postgraduate degree for a combined period of five years previous to starting the DPhil in Mathematics may apply to the DGS to have the broadening requirement reduced.
-In cases where exemptions are granted students will be exempt from a maximum of 1 of the required 3 courses.
-Students who started in October 2019 or earlier may be exempt from up to 2 of the required 5 courses.
+Students who have studied for an undergraduate and postgraduate degree for a combined period of five years prior to starting the DPhil in Mathematics will be exempt from the equivalent of 1 of the required 16-hour courses.
 DTC and CDT students are exempt from the requirements, however they must attend at least 20 seminars, workshops or colloquia.
-For further information on how to apply for an exemption contact the Graduate Studies Administrator.